THIS POST MAY CONTAIN COMPENSATED LINKS. LEARN MORE ON MY DISCLOSURE PAGE

 This not only gives you the chance to explore and enjoy each of the very unique restaurants.
 It also gives you the opportunity to get to know your servers as they will rotate around the dining rooms with you,

-I have spend many months on Disney Cruises.
+I have spent many months on Disney Cruises.
 The Servers have ranged from very good to exceptional.
 The standard of service is very high.

 Disney Servers will make sure they know you by name, know your drinks preferences and pretty soon will learn which food you will enjoy the most.
 They are very knowledgable about the menu, so always ask for recommendations.